learn-static/foundations-0-github/intro-github.md

 ## Step 8.
 Make an Issue

 GitHub Issues are a great way to record tasks, identify problems, and communicate with collaborators on your own repositories as well as others'.
+Let's create an issue to help you keep track of some tasks you might complete in your repository.

 1. Make sure you are on your repository's home page.
 2. In the navigation menu below your repository's name, locate and click on the "Issues" button.
 This will take you a "Welcome to issues!" page.